- Shop by Type

 - Teach your child not to pick or to wipe their nose roughly (e.g., on the back of sleeves).
 Encourage them to use soft, unscented tissues and only wipe or blow when needed.

-- Repair and restore the skin with a hydrating moisturiser or barrier cream like Letibalm Nose & Lip Repair that helps soothe inflammation and forms a protective layer to prevent further chapping.
-The Letibalm Paediatric is suitable for all ages, from birth.
+- Repair and restore the skin with a hydrating moisturiser or barrier cream like LETIbalm Nose & Lip Repair that helps soothe inflammation and forms a protective layer to prevent further chapping.
+The LETIbalm Paediatric is suitable for babies and toddlers, aged 3 months and up.

 7 ways to protect your lips & nose